Orepap/Clust3D/TMDC Parameters.md

 **t1**: Positive integer.
 Constant value, which controls the exponential decrease of the learning rate.
 (Default: =epochs / 2)

 *Tips*
-A good practice is to solve the exp decrease function (equation 2 in “TMDC Equations”) for different t1 and i (current iteration) values and assess the value of the learning rate at that iteration.
+A good practice is to solve the exp decrease function (equation (2) in “Equations.docx”) for different t1 and i (current iteration) values and assess the value of the learning rate at that iteration.

 ______________________________________________________________________________

 **t2**: Positive integer.
 Constant value, which controls the exponential decrease of the neighborhood function.
 (Default: =epochs)

 *Tips*
 Higher t2 corresponds to higher and more lasting cooperation between neurons.
-Solving the neighborhood function (equation 3 in “TMDC Equations”) can give insight to the constant’s desired value.
+Solving the neighborhood function (equation (3) in “Equations.docx”) can give insight to the constant’s desired value.

 ______________________________________________________________________________